msabramo/vagrant_sql_server_express/README.md

+# Deprecated - I no longer work with SQL Server, so I'm not planning any changes to this.
+If you want to adopt this project, get in touch with me.

 A lightweight VM with SQL Server 2014 Express

 Note: If you just need Windows Hyper-V Server 2012 R2 and do not need SQL Server Express, then you might want to check out https://github.com/msabramo/vagrant_hyperv_server_free instead.